nbstrat/dotfiles/docs/disable-client-cert-revocation.md

     Max Settings Per Minute      : 4294967295
 ```

-* deleting the binding for the Cac-hack application
+* deleting the binding for the application

 `netsh http delete sslcert ipport=0.0.0.0:44307`